vanjac/Story/syntax.md

 When an expression is used as an argument for another expression, if it is not a literal or a single word it MUST be surrounded by brackets ( `[` and `]` ).
 Brackets are optional around literals and single words.
 Brackets are not used anywhere else.

 Types of expressions:
 - Multiline: If the expression takes up multiple lines, each line is evaluated as an expression in sequence.
+Empty lines are ignored.
 All but the last expression must have a return type of "Nothing".
 The return type of the last expression line is used as the return type of the entire expression.
 - Literal:
     - Number literal: values like `-1.23` are accepted
     - Text (string) literal: surround strings in single or double quotes.